DCLRL/dclrl.github.io/index.md

 A PDF-format appendix containing supplementary information (additional results, information for reproducibility, annotation guidelines, etc.) can also be submitted if desired.

-## Non-archival Submissions

-We will also accept submissions of extended abstracts for works-in-progress and submission of work published elsewhere (including the LREC main conference).
-These submissions will be not receive a full review process, but relevant, high-quality submissions will be listed in our proceedings and linked from our workshop website as relevant work, and we will include as many as possible in a poster session.
-These submissions will be collected after the archival submission deadline.

 ## Dates